 I was raised in a wooded lot in west Raleigh, where I had access to a wide range of woodland environments in which to roam.
 As a child, I collected samples of wildflowers which were planted in my home garden and watched with great interest.
 There is certainly no one with more love and interest in native wildflowers.

 Most folks have no idea that pitcher plants used to grow native in Wake County, only a block from the JC Raulston Arboretum.
-Any lover of native plants agrees that is ashamed that many of these sites could not be preserved.
+Any lover of native plants agrees that it's a shame that many of these sites could not be preserved.

 The best efforts that could be mustered at the time were those of Raleigh resident Margaret Reid, who was at the forefront of plant rescue efforts.
 In Margaret's Dixie Trail garden, one can still view native plants from the former habitats of Crabtree Valley Mall, South Hills Mall, North Hills Mall, and even Cameron Village.